As travellers go around the world and report natural objects and phenomena, so faithfully let another stay at home and report the

 Extrovert Ideal—the omnipresent belief that the ideal self is gregarious, alpha, and comfortable in the spotlight.

 Every parent wants what’s best for her child, but what does success look like in society?
 If it’s a person gliding through the room with ease and confidence, equipped with small talk and polite laughter, then introverts will have a lifelong handicap.
 The only success story possible for introverted kids is the one they can never achieve: to become extroverted adults.

 Schools have started arranging desks in pods, further encouraging collaborative learning over quiet contemplation, says Cain.
 To get into business school, shining in a group discussion is an essential hurdle for candidates to cross.
 Workplaces are adopting open-office plans, driven by the belief that the best ideas come only from collective brainstorming sessions.

 Moreover, adopting extroverted qualities is frequently equated with self-improvement.
-Today, the only desirable characteristics are charisma and talkativeness, while solitude and reflection are best avoided.
+The only desirable characteristics today are charisma and talkativeness, while solitude and reflection are best avoided.

 Cain’s point is not that there is something wrong with being extroverted, only that we should be free to express our true personalities.
 Pretending to be an extrovert is not the road to a fulfilling life.

 We are, however, on the march to becoming a society of extroverts and pseudo-extroverts.
 In the end, our world will become less diverse and lose out on the unique gifts of the introverted mind.